HubDanDevMan/matura/README.md

 - Complience with school and scientific guidelines
 - Endurance
-We decided to create an operating system not only because it is difficult but also because we are genuinly curious in learning more about the technologies we treat as "black boxes" but use every day.
+We decided to create an operating system not only because it is difficult but also because we are genuinely curious in learning more about the technologies we treat as "black boxes" but use every day.
 We hope that this project inspires technology enthusiasts to